-The curriculum would cover how to respond to an unsecured firearm, how to safely secure a firearm if an adult is absent, how to safe muzzle direction, avoiding touching a trigger and semi-automatic weapon function "to demonstration that removing … the magazine doesn't not mean the firearm is unloaded."
+The curriculum would cover how to respond to an unsecured firearm, how to safely secure a firearm if an adult is absent, safe muzzle direction, avoiding touching a trigger and semi-automatic weapon function "to demonstrate that removing … the magazine does not mean the firearm is unloaded."

 The initiative also bans any material encouraging or discouraging firearms possession or purchase and any live ammunition during the class.

 "A person does not have to support firearms ownership to recognize that there is always the possibility that a child might encounter a firearm in an unsupervised setting," Starrett said.
 "We want to make sure that young people have every tool to stay safe in such a situation.
 It seems obvious that a child who has had the opportunity to learn how to respond to this kind of event will be safer.